 There is no evidence that MSA is a hereditary condition and it is not contagious or infectious.
-You may read or hear about genetic factors; this does not mean that there is a known faulty gene but as a greater understanding of genetic make-up is achieved, there is increasing interest as to whether an individual's specific unique combination of genes can cause them to be more susceptible to developing conditions like MSA.
+You may read or hear about genetic factors; this does not mean that there is a known faulty gene.
+As a greater understanding of genetic makeup is achieved, there is increasing interest as to whether an individual's specific unique combination of genes can cause them to be more susceptible to developing conditions like MSA.